 These plugs of sebum are covered with layers of Stratum Cornified Cells and are commonly found on the facial area where there is poor exfoliation for example on very oily or very dry skins.
 They can also occur during the healing of traumatic scars.
 Milia are commonly found on the forehead, cheeks and around the eyes.

 These are non-cancerous benign skin growths that originate in the keratinocytes of the epidermis.
-These “barnacles of old age” vary in colour from light to black, are round or oval, slightly elevated and vary in size.
+These “barnacles of old age” vary in colour from light to black, are round or oval or irregular in shape, slightly elevated and vary in size.
+These are commonly called skin warts, however they do not have a virus present to validate the name.

 Also known as Angiomas, Ruby Points, or Blood Spots.
 These are bright red to purple dots of blood usually found on the upper trunk such as the neck area.
 In children, they are called Strawberry Hemangiomas and appear raised, red and soft with a strawberry-like lobule but usually disappear in adulthood.